msiejak/Barstore/README.md

 # Barstore

-(name is open fur suggestions)
+(name is open for suggestions)

-An app to scan and store barcodes, for use at a later time You can find the latest stable APK's on the play store, or you can build the main branch yourself
+An app to scan and store barcodes, for use at a later time.
+You can find the latest stable APK's on the play store, or you can build the main branch yourself

 ---